 That’s it!
-The next time you start Photoshop, ChartThrob will appear as an option under Photoshop’s “File—>Scripts” menu.
+The script is installed.
+The next time you start Photoshop, ChartThrob will appear as an option under Photoshop’s “File→Scripts” menu.

 The very latest ChartThrob and updates are also available on GitHub.
 The version here on Botzlla should be current with the GitHub master branch.
 You may also find more info and alternative branches on the git repo, if you are wise in the ways of git..

 (Tiny aside: if you update to a new version of Photoshop, you’ll need to move the ChartThrob.jsx to your new application folder – Adobe creates a new folder for each edition of Photshop)

-ChartThrob is really two scripts in one: First, it’s a script for creating grayscale calibration charts, which you can print using amost any grayscale process: platinum, cyanotype, newsprint, Blurb, ambrotype… Second, CharThrob is a tool for automatically evaluating scanned prints of those charts and setting up appropriate profiles depending on the nature of your printing process.
+ChartThrob is really two scripts in one: First, it’s a script for creating grayscale calibration charts, which you can print using almost any grayscale process: platinum, cyanotype, newsprint, Blurb, ambrotype… Second, CharThrob is a tool for automatically evaluating scanned prints of those charts and setting up appropriate profiles depending on the nature of your printing process.

 The ChartThrob workflow for digital negatives has a few basic steps: